Hornets vs. Wizards Prediction & Picks - November 8

 - Charlotte hasn't covered the spread as a 2.5-point favorite or more this season, while Washington covers as an underdog of 2.5 or more 40% of the time.

+- Charlotte and its opponents have gone over the point total 66.7% of the time this season (four out of six).
+That's less often than Washington and its opponents have (five out of six).

-- As a moneyline underdog this year, the Wizards are 0-5, while the Hornets are 0-1 as moneyline favorites.
+- As a moneyline favorite this year, the Hornets are 0-1, while the Wizards are 0-5 as moneyline underdogs.

 Put your picks to the test and bet on the Hornets with BetMGM Sportsbook.